 Referral Sources or Centres of Influence

 Consider who your ideal customer is, and which other professionals they deal with - other accountants and specialists, bankers, financial brokers, lawyers, commercial insurance, commercial realtors.
-These are other advisors are excellent referral sources.
-They deal with customers like yours, and they could heavily influence how a prospective customer views you (favourably or not).

 - Incoming/Outgoing referral tracking